With the current account switch guarantee it's easier to switch your current account. Read on to see step-by-step how to switch bank accounts.

 Get more from your current account, whether it be a better rate of interest, lower interest on overdrafts or more added extras.
+With the tools available you can easily switch bank accounts online.

 You could find a current account that suits you in less than 10 minutes with our online comparison tables and see how different accounts measure up at a glance.